Fast Signal Region Detection with Application to Whole Genome Association Studies: Simulation Studies

-In this section, we conduct simulation studies to compare the proposed BiRS method with other region dection methods in terms of the true positive rate (TPR) and false discovery rate (FDR).
+In this section, we conduct simulation studies to compare the proposed BiRS method with other region detection methods in terms of the true positive rate (TPR) and false discovery rate (FDR).
 For comprehensiveness, for the BiRS method, we combine it with the DCF test (BiRS-DCF) and the CL test (BiRS-CL) proposed by \cite{Cai14}, respectively.
-For scan-based methods, we consider the Q-SCAN method in \cite{Lin20} which is originally designed for generalized linear models and can be easily applied to two-sample test.
+For scan-based methods, we consider the Q-SCAN method in \cite{Lin20} and the LRS procedure in \cite{Cai10} for comparison.
 Since the scan algorithm is not suitable for extreme-type tests as aforementioned, we do not combine it with the DCF test or CL test.
-We also consider the region based KnockoffScreen method proposed in \cite{he2021identification}.
+We also consider the KnockoffScreen method proposed in \cite{he2021identification} and the 4S algorithm in \cite{Ning2021SSSS} coupled with DCF test.

-We compare the four methods mentioned above in two different settings.
-The first setting is the {\it normal} setting which assumes that $X$ and $Y$ follow a multivariate normal distribution, whereas the second setting is the {\it genetic} setting assumes a genetic scenario in which $X$ and $Y$ are generated to mimic the genotype data that take values from the set ${0, 1, 2}$.
+We compare the methods mentioned above in two different scenarios.
+The first setting is the {\it normal} setting which assumes that $X$ and $Y$ follow multivariate normal distributions, whereas the second is the {\it genetic} setting in which $X$ and $Y$ are simulated based on real genotype data which takes values of 0,1, or 2.
+Moreover, in genetic setting, we generate the signal regions based on the simulated functional annotations to better represent the intended application environment and add the SCANG-STAAR method in \cite{Li2022nature} for comparison.
 The detailed designs of these two settings are as follows.